Sindt/MEAN-Period5/Readme.txt

 Explain the pros & cons of using a Backend as a Service Provider like Firebase.
 Pros:
-It lets you create cool realtime apps where the data changes frequently and those modifications are broadcast to all the connected users.
+It lets you create realtime apps where the data changes frequently and those modifications are broadcast to all the connected users.
-Cross Platform API
+Cross Platform API.
-Three way binding feature
+Three way binding feature.
 Stored in the cloud so readily available everywhere.
-Data stored in JSON
+Data stored in JSON.

 Cons:
 Limited to 50 Connections and 100mb of Storage (Free edition)